fatbringer/python-software-practicing/README.md

 ### sets vs list
-sets only retain unique values, list retains whatever you put in scores_set = set(scores)  #set only retains unique values you can convert a list into a set like that
+sets only retain unique values, list retains whatever you put in\n scores_set = set(scores)  #set only retains unique values, you can convert a list into a set like that

 ### itertools
 itertools.product()